wmamills/libmetal/README.md

 For Linux userspace, metal_sys_init sets up a table for available shared pages, checks whether UIO/VFIO drivers are avail, and starts interrupt handling thread.
+Please note that on Linux, to access device's memory that is not page aligned, an offset has to be added to the pointer returned by mmap().
+This `offset`, although it can be read from the device tree property exposed by the uio driver, is not handled yet by the library.

 For bare-metal, metal_sys_init and metal_sys_finish just returns.